 The State Department announced in January that as of March 31, just 12,151 refugees had arrived in the United States.
 March 31 marks six months into the fiscal year that began Oct.
 1, meaning the Trump administration has already fallen behind the pace of resettlement that would allow them to the hit the historically-low ceiling of 30,000.

 At the U.S.-Mexico border, U.S. government officials have begun turning away legal asylum seekers at official land crossings in violation of international law.
 The Trump Administration’s “Remain in Mexico” policy, announced during the battle over border wall funding in December 2018, requires asylum seekers to stay in Mexico as they await their court hearings.
 This policy was first applied at the San Diego/Tijuana border crossing and in March 2019 and was later expanded to the El Paso border crossing.

 These rising immigration numbers, specifically from the Central American countries of Honduras, El Salvador, and Guatemala led President Trump to call to end all aid to those countries in April 2019.
-The money allocated to Central America, $2.1 billion in 2016, went to fight the root causes of immigration, experts say this move cut off aid will only exacerbate the migrant crisis at the southern border.
+The money allocated to Central America, $2.1 billion in 2016, went to fight the root causes of immigration; experts say this move to cut off aid will only exacerbate the migrant crisis at the southern border.

 WHAT YOU CAN DO

 We live in a time of global humanitarian crisis, with 68.5 million people — including 25.4 million refugees — forced from their homes by war, violence, economic deprivation, and climate change.
 But instead of leading the world to meet this challenge, the current administration has undermined global diplomatic efforts and all but barred refugees fleeing war-torn societies in Syria, Yemen, and Iraq.